retro-frame/common/README.md

 1. Overview

-2. Definitions and guidelines
+2. General documentation

 3. Common specifications

-4. Document templates
+4. Templates

 5. References

 ## 1. Overview

-Retro-Frame is a Retro-Endeavor that provides common documentation (i.e. definitions, guidelines and templates) as well as specifications which are intended for use in retrospective programming and may be used as a whole or partially for other purposes:
+Retro-Frame is an endeavor to provide common documentation (i.e. definitions, guidelines and templates) as well as specifications which are intended for use in retro programming and may be used as a whole or partially for other purposes:

 * This README file is part of the **Retro-Frame Common Documentation** repository which provides common definitions, guidelines, templates and